Omkar-kamble82/ScheduleGenie/README.md

-# ScheduleGenie: AI based Schedule Generator: Gemini AI, Shadcn, React.js, Firebase, Firebase-Auth, Firestore Database, Tailwind.
+# 🕒 ScheduleGenie — AI-Powered Schedule Generator

-<a href="https://schedule-genie.vercel.app/">ScheduleGenie </a> is a full-stack AI-powered scheduling application that utilizes the Gemini API.
-Users can input their desired duration, time, and tasks, and ScheduleGenie will generate a timetable to help them achieve their goals.
+<a href="https://schedule-genie.vercel.app/">ScheduleGenie</a> is a full-stack AI scheduling application that leverages Gemini AI to help users plan and optimize their daily tasks.
+Users can input their goals, available time, and task durations — and ScheduleGenie automatically generates a personalized, efficient timetable.
 <br/>
 <br/>